rchgrca/twine/README.md

   * one email message has a date listed as null.  moment() returns "Invalid Date", detection is logged to the console.
 The null is discarded and "Invalid Date" displays on the page
   * one email address is missing an "@".
 Detection is logged to the console and the address is not displayed
-* Tests can be found in /tests/routes/Email/components/Email.spec.js
-* All lint tests pass